 If you’ve been financially or physically affected by the coronavirus known as COVID-19, you may be able to look to your 401(k) or other qualified retirement plan for some help.
-The CARES Act has made temporary changes to the rules for retirement plan distributions, loans, and required minimum distributions (RMDs).
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act has made temporary changes to the rules for retirement plan distributions, loans, and required minimum distributions (RMDs).

 Retirement plans may allow a new distribution option

-Generally, employees are not eligible for a distribution from their employer’s retirement plan.
+Generally, employees aren't eligible for a distribution from their employer’s retirement plan.
 The CARES Act allows employers to offer a new coronavirus-related distribution (CRD) option, under which:

-- Participants, including those still employed, in eligible retirement plans may take distributions totaling up to $100,000 from their plan account .
-The 10% early withdrawal penalty that would generally apply to plan distributions made prior to age 59½ will not apply to such distribution.
+- Participants in eligible retirement plans, including those still employed, may take distributions totaling up to $100,000 from their plan account.
+The 10% early withdrawal penalty that would generally apply to plan distributions made prior to age 59½ won't apply to such distributions.

 - The distribution can only be made to a qualified individual, defined to include:

-- A retirement plan participant who has experienced adverse financial consequences resulting from being quarantined, furloughed, laid off or reduction in hours due to COVID-19; or being unable to work due to lack of childcare because of COVID-19, or
+- a retirement plan participant who has experienced adverse financial consequences resulting from being quarantined, furloughed, laid off, or had a reduction in hours due to COVID-19; or being unable to work due to lack of childcare because of COVID-19, or

-- A retirement plan participant who (or whose spouse or dependent) has been diagnosed with the virus.
+- a retirement plan participant (or spouse or dependent) who has been diagnosed with the virus.

 - The distribution would need to be made on or after January 1, 2020, and before December 31, 2020.

-- The recipient can repay (but is not required to repay) the distribution to an eligible retirement plan within three years of taking the distribution.
+- The recipient can repay (but isn't required to repay) the distribution to an eligible retirement plan within three years of taking the distribution.
 This repayment would be treated as a rollover contribution to the retirement plan.

 The retirement plan loan rules are relaxed